wp-plugins/event-registration/readme.txt

 How to Use:
 Must Do!
 Create a new page on your site and title it Registration.
-On that page, in html view, put this text:   {EVRREGIS}
-Save the page.
+On that page, in html view, put this text:   [EVR_EVENTS] Save the page.

 Create another page on your site and title it Calendar